Warm Zoodle Bowl with Tahini Sauce

 - Heat olive oil in a medium sauce pan over medium heat.
 When olive oil hot and shimmering (not smoking), add garlic, stir for about 30 seconds until fragrant.
 Add zucchini noodles.
 Saute stirring frequently until Zucchini noodles are tender crisp, approximately 5- 7minutes.
 (Adjust cooking time if your noodles are thicker or thinner).
 Season with salt and pepper to taste.
 Stir in sesame seeds.

 - Place all ingredients except the water in a food processor or small blender.
 Add ¼ cup water and process until smooth, about 1 minute.
 Scrape down the sides as needed and add more water, ¼ cup at a time to get desired consistency.
 The amount of water may depend on the consistency of your tahini.
-I tend you end up using ¾ cup water to get the consistency I prefer.
+I tend to end up using ¾ cup water to get the consistency I prefer.

 - Taste and adjust as desired adding more lemon juice or salt as desired.